Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Atami (熱海)

-Hot spring resort city meaning 'Hot Sea,' renowned for its spectacular fireworks over Sagami Bay and mountain hot springs
+Hot spring resort city meaning 'Hot Sea,' known for fireworks over Sagami Bay and mountain hot springs

 Onomichi (尾道)